jackfoxy/urQL/docs/09-truncate-table.md

 The target table.

 **`<as-of-time>`**
-Timestamp of table creation.
+*as-of-time not currently supported in urQL parser or in Obelisk* Timestamp of table creation.
 Defaults to `NOW` (current time).
 When specified, the timestamp must be greater than both the latest database schema and content timestamps.

 ### Remarks